orendaniel/cparus/README.md

 	quotate it and push it the stack

 else:
-	apply the tokens binding
+	apply the token's binding

 # Examples

 ; Inspect the memory using ?stk and ?lex.

-3 2 + OUT
+3 2 + OUTLN

 ; ==> 5